Skip to main content

 3 mentions Positive Neutral Negative

-Players find the grinding aspect of the game tedious, primarily due to its linear story and minimal side quests, which limit engagement during solo playthroughs.
-While local co-op offers a more enjoyable experience, backtracking mainly serves to collect missed spells and crafting materials rather than providing meaningful content or rewards.
+Players find the grinding aspect of the game tedious, primarily due to its linear story and minimal side quests, which limit engagement.
+While local co-op offers a more enjoyable experience, the need to backtrack for spells and crafting materials can feel repetitive, as there are few incentives beyond collecting missed items.
+Overall, the grinding can detract from the enjoyment of solo playthroughs.

-• “Sure, you can backtrack to the previous locations, but without any levels, quests, or loot, the only reason to backtrack is to look for the spells that you may have missed, farm for crafting materials, and complete the research on a specific grim.”
+• “Sure, you can backtrack to previous locations, but without any levels, quests, or loot, the only reason to backtrack is to look for spells you may have missed, farm for crafting materials, and complete research on a specific grim.”

 • character development